Niamh Crowley – Director of Music

 B Mus(Hons), PGDip, ARCM, LGSMD, LTCL

-Niamh, a native of Rosses Point, began her musical training at the age of four and attended the Royal Irish Academy of Music for eleven years.
-She continued her studies at the Royal College of Music, London with the celebrated Israeli violinist Professor Itzhak Rashkovsky, graduating with a first class honours degree and subsequently a postgraduate in performance as a Senior Exhibitioner and holder of the Beckwith Music Scholarship.
-She was awarded the centenary Tagore Gold Medal for the most outstanding student at the College and performed for HRH Prince Charles who presented her with the award.
+Niamh, a native of Rosses Point, began her musical training at the age of four and attended the Royal Irish Academy of Music continuing her studies at the Royal College of Music, London with the celebrated Israeli violinist Professor Itzhak Rashkovsky.
+She graduated with a first class honours degree and subsequently a postgraduate in performance as a Senior Exhibitioner and holder of the Beckwith Music Scholarship.
+She was awarded the centenary Tagore Gold Medal for the most outstanding student at the College which was presented to her by Prince Charles.
+On his first visit to Sligo in 2015 Niamh was invited to perform a specially commissioned solo and was also honoured to perform for the state visits of President Michael D Higgins in the Royal Albert Hall and Queen Elizabeth at the Convention Centre in Dublin.

-As a member of the internationally acclaimed West Ocean String Quartet, Niamh has worked with many renowned performers including Dervish, Stephen Rea, Brian Kennedy, Mary Black, Matt Molloy, Eddi Reader and Liam O’Flynn.
-WOSQ have collaborated with Christy Moore on his latest album and have just returned from a tour to Chicago.
-The quartet has just released their 4th Album An Indigo Sky which was Irish Times album of the week.
+As a member of the internationally acclaimed West Ocean String Quartet, Niamh has worked with many renowned performers including Christy Moore, Dervish, Stephen Rea, Brian Kennedy, Mary Black, Matt Molloy, Eddi Reader, Declan O’Rourke and Liam O’Flynn.
+The quartet have just released their 5th album Atlantic Edge.